-The Forest Disturbance Early Warning System (FDEWS) provides regularly updated information about likely forest disturbances, regardless of cloudy conditions.
+The Forest Disturbance Early Warning System (FDEWS) provides regularly updated information about likely forest disturbances, even when skies are cloudy.
 Maps show disturbances that have occurred since baseline, with the date of first detection.
 These products readily improve knowledge of forest change and enable proactive intervention by the relevant authorities.

 - Enables detection of likely forest disturbances so that investigations can be conducted on the ground and interventions applied where necessary to prevent further damage to the remaining forest.